esl-epfl/DIsco-CGRA-sim/vwr2a_docs/KMEM.md

 # Kernel Memory (KMEM)

-VWR2A can have multiple kernels loaded into its instruction memory (IMEM).
+DISCO-CGRA can have multiple kernels loaded into its instruction memory (IMEM).
 To keep track of which kernel instructions start at which IMEM address location, we use a kernel memory that lists up to 15 possible kernels to execute (keep in mind that kernel memory position 0 is reserved and KMEM words should not be stored here).

 ## Instruction format